-The Rally competition, dating back to 1909, forms a small but rich part of Jesuit's tradition of academic excellence.
-At District Rally, students who are nominated by their teachers compete against their peers from other area schools in subjects in which they are currently enrolled.
+The rally competition, dating back to 1909, forms a small but rich part of Jesuit's tradition of academic excellence.
+At District Rally, students nominated by their teachers compete against their peers from other area schools in subjects in which they are currently enrolled.
 Top qualifiers at the district level move on to State Rally, where they compete against students from across Louisiana.
-Jesuit typically performs at a very high level in the competitions, with winners receiving certificates, medals, and recognition, and in the case of the State winners, small scholarships.
+Jesuit typically performs at a high level in the competition, and winners receive certificates, medals, and occasionally in the case of the State winners, small scholarships.